nzdavidv/pages/pages/ESXi-macos.md

 ### The 15 thousand step journey
 This entire post is a refresh /  update (and short version) of the really well written post <a>https://www.nakivo.com/blog/run-mac-os-on-vmware-esxi/</a>
+I'm fairly experienced at ESXi, MacOS, etc so the notes are brief clues for similarly experienced admins rather than screenshot by screenshot.

 Steps:
 1. Download macOS
 2. Creating a bootable macOS ISO
 3. Preparing ESXi Host
-4. Creating and Configuring new macOS VM
+4. Creating and Configuring new macOS VM in ESXi
 5. Installing Mac OS on the VM
 6. Install VMware Tools
 7. Upgrade to Sonoma